wangyang555/AAE6102-Assignment1/README.md

 **Name:** WANG Yang
 **Email:** 24041885r@connect.polyu.hk

-This repository contains the implementation of **Assignment 1** for AAE6102 Satellite Communication and Navigation.
-The assignment includes 5 tasks, with the first three tasks processed using the open-source MATLAB project [FGI-GSRx](https://github.com/nlsfi/FGI-GSRx), and Tasks 4-5 implemented in Python.
-For Tasks 4-5, functions from the [rtklib-py](https://github.com/rtklibexplorer/rtklib-py) repository (e.g., ionospheric/tropospheric delay calculations) were utilized to develop **Weighted Least Squares (WLS)** and **Extended Kalman Filter (EKF)** algorithms for receiver position/velocity estimation.
+This repository contains the implementation of Assignment 1 for AAE6102 Satellite Communication and Navigation.
+The assignment consists of 5 tasks.
+The first three tasks were completed using the open-source MATLAB project [FGI-GSRx](https://github.com/nlsfi/FGI-GSRx).
+For Tasks 4-5, I implemented the solutions in Python, utilizing some functions from the [rtklibexplorer/rtklib-py](https://github.com/rtklibexplorer/rtklib-py), such as ionospheric delay, tropospheric delay, and satellite position calculations.
+Based on these functions, I developed the **Weighted Least Squares (WLS)** and **Extended Kalman Filter (EKF)** algorithms to estimate the receiver's position and velocity using pseudorange and Doppler measurements.
 Feedback and discussions are welcome!

 ---